-For 2021, there were no limitations or restrictions on any participant withdrawals due to redemption notice periods, liquidity fees, or redemption gates.
-However, notice must be given 24 hours in advance of all deposits and withdrawals exceeding \$100 million.
+For 2022, there were no limitations or restrictions on any participant withdrawals due to redemption notice periods, liquidity fees, or redemption gates.
+However, 24 hours advance notice for deposits and withdrawals of \$100 million or more is encouraged.
 STAR Ohio reserves the right to limit the transaction to \$250 million, requiring the excess amount to be transacted the following business day(s), but only to the \$250 million limit.
 All accounts of the participant will be combined for these purposes.

 Interest earnings are allocated to Township funds according to State statutes, grant requirements, or debt related restrictions.
-Interest receipts credited to the General Fund during 2021 were \$9,587 which includes \$8,861 assigned from other Township funds.
+Interest receipts credited to the General Fund during 2022 were \$105,081 which includes \$93,825 assigned from other Township funds.